tuxBurner/play-neo4jplugin/README.md

 So here we go, i created this plugin :)

 ## Versions
+1.3.6 Version for play 2.3. **Cause of Bug: http://stackoverflow.com/questions/23997511/using-cypher-from-scala-in-embedded-databases-fails your app must compile with scala: 2.10.4**

 1.3.5 Fixed Scala action transaction handling by implememnting an ActionBuilder.
 Example is in examples/playframework-neo4j-template/app/controllers/Application.scala.

 1.3.4 Lifted to new Versions: spring-data-neo4j: 3.0.2.RELEASE, play 2.2.3, neo4j 2.0.3